noorrbutt/Library-Management-System/README.md

 1. **Create a Library** — Go to the homepage and click "Create Your Library".
 Fill in your library name, username, email, and password.
 Your library is created instantly and you are logged in automatically.
 2. **Login (returning users)** — Click "Log Into Existing Library", select your library from the grid, then enter your credentials.
 3. **Add Books** — Fill in title, author, quantity, category, and language.
-4. **Register Members** — Enter member info with a unique enrollment ID.
+4. **Register Students** — Enter student's info with a unique enrollment ID.
-5. **Issue Books** — Select a member and a book via searchable dropdowns (only your library's data is shown), then set a return date.
+5. **Issue Books** — Select a student and a book via searchable dropdowns (only your library's data is shown), then set a return date.
 6. **Process Returns** — Click Return on any issued record and confirm in the modal.
 7. **Monitor** — The dashboard shows trends, stock alerts, overdue items, and an activity feed — all scoped to your library.
+8. **Invite Members** — Enter member's username and email, Send them the set username and the password that appears to invite them to add data inside your library.
-8. **Library Settings** — Update your library name from the profile page at any time.
+9. **Library Settings** — Update your library name from the profile page at any time.

 ---